marhop/literate-binary/README.md

 is ignored.
 The code blocks must contain nothing but hex strings, whitespace and comments.
 The set of valid hex strings is defined as follows:

-Each sequence of hex characters (0-9, A-F, upper or lower case) with equal length like `00ff` is a valid hex string; each pair of characters in this sequence translates to one byte in the usual fashion.
+Each sequence of hex characters (0-9, A-F, upper or lower case) with even length like `00ff` is a valid hex string; each pair of characters in this sequence translates to one byte in the usual fashion.
 Given hex strings x and y and a positive integer n, the following macros are valid hex strings as well:

   * A *repetition* of the form `(x){n}`.
 This translates to the byte sequence corresponding to x, repeated n times.
 The integer n may be followed by a